baptooo/push-view/README.md

     be used by Sass for searching your ressources when calling the @import directive.

-    So, I recommend you to use this option and add a path to your bower_components/ directory in order to @import the _push-view.scss file into your project and being able to customize the plugin.
+    So, I recommend you to use this option and add a path to your bower_components/ directory in order to @import the _push-view.scss file into your project instead of extracting it manually from bower.

     `sass src/myProject.scss myProject.css :load_paths bower_components/ src/mySassFiles/`

-## Configuration
+# Configuration

 You will have to use the Sass File integration method to be able to configure the plugin as wished.